Beyond Outerplanarity: Outer k -Planar Graphs

+Second, assume that the separator $S$ is of type~(2); see Fig.~\ref{fig:separator-cases-components-type-2}.
+Note that we now have two boundary vertices $v$ and $w$; thus we have only two regions.
+Similarly as above, we now consider three possible different types~$c_1$, $c_2$, and~$c_4$ of components depending on the type of vertices (boundary or regional) that they are connected to; see Fig.~\ref{fig:separator-cases-components-type-2}.

+Components $c_1$ and $c_2$ are defined exactly as they were defined for separators of type~(1).
+We handle these components as described above.

+A separator of type~(2) may, however, also create components that are connected to both boundary vertices~$v$ and~$w$, but to no regional vertices; we refer to these as components of type~$c_4$.
+Such components can be placed in either of the two regions.

-The other shape of our separator can be seen in Fig.~\ref{fig:separator-cases-components}~(b).
-Note that we now have two boundary vertices $v$ and $w$ and thus only have two regions.
-Again we see the two component types $c_1$ and $c_2$ and can handle them as above.
-We also have components connected to both $v$ and $w$ but no regional vertices.
-These components now truly have two different placement options $c_3,c_4$.
-If we have an edge $v_iw_i$ (as in Fig.~\ref{fig:separator-cases-components}~(b)) of the separator that is not $vw$, we now observe that there cannot be more than $k$ such components.
-Namely, in any drawing, for each component, there will be an edge connecting this component to either $v$ or $w$ which crosses $v_iw_i$.
-Thus, we now enumerate all the different placements of these components as type $c_3$ or $c_4$ and recurse accordingly.
+If $G[S]$ contains an edge $v'w'$ that crosses the line~$vw$ (as in Fig.~\ref{fig:separator-cases-components-type-2}), then there cannot be more than $k$ components of type~$c_4$.
+Namely, in any drawing, every type-$c_4$ component contains an edge that connects the component to either~$v$ or~$w$ and that hence crosses~$v'w'$.
+Thus, we enumerate all the different placements of these components and recurse accordingly.

-However, the separator may be exactly the pair $(v,w)$.
-Note that there are no components of type $c_1$ and the components of type $c_2$ can be handled as before.
-We will now argue that we can have at most a function of $k$ different components of type $c_3$ or $c_4$ in a valid drawing.
-Consider the components of type $c_3$ (the components of type $c_4$ can be counted similarly).
-In a valid drawing, each type $c_3$ component defines a sub-interval of the left region spanning from its highest to its lowest vertex such that these vertices are adjacent to one of $v$ or $w$.
-Two such intervals relate in one of three ways: They overlap, they are disjoint, or one is contained in the other.
+On the other hand, if $G[S]$ does not contain any edge that crosses the line~$vw$, then the separator is exactly the pair $\{v,w\}$.
+In this case, there are no components of type~$c_1$.
+Components of type~$c_2$ can be handled as before.
+We now argue that we can have at most a function of $k$ many different components of type~$c_4$ in a valid drawing.
+Consider the components of type~$c_4$.
+In a valid drawing, each type-$c_4$ component defines an interval of the region from its \emph{highest} vertex (that is, the vertex closest to~$w$) that is adjacent to~$v$ or~$w$ to its \emph{lowest} vertex (that is, the vertex closest to~$v$) that is adjacent to~$v$ or~$w$.
+Two such intervals relate in one of three ways: they overlap each other, they are disjoint, or one contains the other.
 We group components with either overlapping or disjoint intervals into \emph{layers}.
-We depict this situation in Fig.~\ref{fig:separator-cases-components}~(c) where, for simplicity, for every component we only draw its highest vertex and its lowest vertex and they are connected by one edge.
+We depict this situation in Fig.~\ref{fig:separator-cases-components-c} where, for simplicity, we draw only the highest and the lowest vertex of each component, and we represent the path between them by a single edge in the drawing.